MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/using-teams-chat-in-dynamics.md

 ## View all linked Dynamics 365 chats

-Open the dashboard or list view of any Dynamics 365 customer engagement table or entity, such as an opportunities list view, and select :::image type="icon" source="media/teams-icon.png" border="false":::.
+Open the dashboard or list view of any Dynamics 365 customer engagement table, such as an opportunities list view, and select :::image type="icon" source="media/teams-icon.png" border="false":::.
 All your linked Dynamics 365 chats will appear under **Chats linked to records**.
+The chats display the record names to which they are linked and the latest chat message.
+You can navigate to a related record from the linked chat.
+For more information, see [Navigate to a record from a linked chat](#navigate-to-a-record-from-a-linked-chat).

 ## Start a linked Teams chat in Dynamics 365